IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/user_interface/toolbar/explore.rst

    * For Walk Mode, use WASD or arrow keys to move through the model.
    * For Clipping Plane, drag the plane to desired position and use Shift+F to flip if needed.

-The Explore Tool significantly enhances the model navigation and inspection capabilities of BlenderBIM.
+The Explore Tool significantly enhances the model navigation and inspection capabilities of Bonsai.
 It's particularly useful for understanding spatial relationships, inspecting building cross-sections, and navigating through complex interiors.
-These features make BlenderBIM more comparable to dedicated IFC viewers while retaining its powerful authoring capabilities.
+These features make Bonsai more comparable to dedicated IFC viewers while retaining its powerful authoring capabilities.